OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-10.md

 ## 1 Samuel 10:26

-Saul also went to his house in Gibeah; and the valiant men whose hearts God had touched went with him.
+Saul returned to his home in Gibeah, accompanied by the valiant men whose hearts God had touched.

 ## 1 Samuel 10:27